sonertari/SSLproxy/README.md

 	https 127.0.0.1 8443 up:8080

-The SSLproxy listens for HTTPS connections on 127.0.0.1:8443.
+SSLproxy listens for HTTPS connections on 127.0.0.1:8443.
 Upon receiving a connection from the Client, it decrypts and diverts the packets to a Program listening on 127.0.0.1:8080.
 After processing the packets, the Program gives them back to SSLproxy listening on a dynamically assigned address, which the